Mastering the Barbell Curl for Bigger Biceps

 How often should barbell curls be performed?

 Barbell curls can be performed 2-3 times per week, with adequate rest between sessions to allow for muscle recovery and growth.
-It's important to incorporate variety in your bicep training routine to avoid overuse injuries.
+It's important to incorporate variety in your biceps training routine to avoid overuse injuries.